bobbyn24/bluepy-project/README.md

 ### Created as a part of the Sensory Information Technologies for Sleep Monitoring Research Project at the Advanced Materials and Process Engineering Laboratory.

 The project is run by a group of students and professors at UBC, developing different sensors that work together to detect sleep disorders.
 The goal is to develop a sleep disorder diagnosis system that can be used at home.
-The user would wear all of the sensors (EEG, EKG, EMG, etc) which would work in a body sensor network, which includes a central device (computer or smartphone) that processes the data and determines whether they have a sleep disorder, and if so which one.
+The user would wear all of the sensors (EEG, EKG, EMG, etc) which would work in a body sensor network, which includes a central device (computer or smartphone) that processes the data and determines whether the user has a sleep disorder, and if so which one.

 *Thank You To:*
 Professor John Madden (Electrical and Computer Engineering at UBC)